SUMMARY OF OUR ONLINE PRIVACY COMMITMENT TO YOU

-- We use and share personal information that you provide online only in ways that we tell you about either in this policy, Our Cookie Privacy Commitment, or in other privacy statements and communications we provide.
+- We use and share personal information that you provide online only in ways that we tell you about either in this policy, our Our Global Online Tracking Policy, or in other privacy statements and communications we provide.

 - We use policy, technical and physical controls to limit access to personal information that you provide online to prevent it from being misused.

-Merck & Co., Inc., Kenilworth, NJ, USA, which has a tradename of MSD outside of the U.S. and Canada, offers online resources that provide health, medical, and product-related information and services, as well as corporate and financial news, employment and other information related to our business.
+At Merck & Co., Inc. Rahway, NJ, USA, which has a tradename of MSD outside of the U.S. and Canada, offers online resources that provide health, medical, and product-related information and services, as well as corporate and financial news, employment and other information related to our business.
 In addition, some of our online resources enable qualified professionals to place orders for our pharmaceutical, vaccine and animal health products, to apply for grants, or to contribute to research studies.

-Our privacy program and practices comply with the EU Binding Corporate rules (BCR), the APEC Cross-Border Privacy Rules system and the Swiss-U.S. Privacy Shield Frameworks for transfers of personal information from the European Economic Area and Switzerland to the United States.
-This policy is consistent with our Global Cross Border Privacy Rules Policy.
-Please read this policy carefully.
+Our privacy program and practices comply with EU Binding Corporate rules (BCR) APEC Cross-Border Privacy Rules Certification and our self-certification to the EU-U.S. Data Privacy Framework (DPF) program, the UK Extension to DPF and the Swiss-U.S. Data Privacy Framework program for transfers of personal information from the European Economic Area and Switzerland and the UK, as well as from the Asia-Pacific Economic Cooperation member states (respectively) to, amongst other places, to the United States.
+This policy is consistent with our Global Cross Border Privacy Rules Policy, Please read this policy carefully.
 Should you have any questions about this policy or our data collection, use and disclosure practices, please contact us.

 The term “personal information” as used throughout this policy, applies to any data relating to an identified or identifiable individual, including data that identifies an individual or that could be used to identify, locate, contact or track behavior or preferences of an individual.